-Low back pain: Patients with lower back pain often prefer a firmer mattress.
-A firm bed prevents the spine from sinking into the mattress which can irritate the facet joints in the spine.
-Higher-end luxury beds can provide plenty of support along with comfortable padding, while lower-end discounted beds can provide the firmness, but with less comfort.
-You can always make a firm mattress a little softer by putting something on top of it, but you can’t make a soft mattress firmer.
+Our patients with lower back pain often prefer a firmer mattress.
+A firm bed prevents the spine from sinking into the mattress, which can irritate the facet joints in the spine.
+Higher-end luxury beds can provide plenty of support along with comfortable padding.
+Lower-end discounted beds can provide the firmness, but with less comfort.
+If you opt for a firm mattress, you can always make it a little softer by putting something on top of it.

-Side lying sleeper: About 75% of my patients are side-sleepers.
-For these folks, a plush mattress is ideal to maintain the natural position of the spine and to take some of the pressure off the shoulders and hips.
-Plush bedding will cradle the body and disperse the weight of the body across a broader surface area.
+About 75% of our patients are side-sleepers.
+For these folks, a plush mattress is ideal to maintain the natural position of the spine.
+It also takes some of the pressure off the shoulders and hips.
+Plush bedding cradles you and disperses your body weight across a broader surface area.

-Stomach sleepers: Sleeping on your stomach in a soft bed can stress the thoracolumbar spine (the thoracic and lumbar parts of the spine).
+Sleeping on your stomach in a soft bed can stress the thoracolumbar spine.
 The weight of the belly and pelvis also compress the bedding.
-To provide support to the stomach, pelvis, and thoracolumbar areas, a firmer mattress is necessary.
+To get support for your stomach, pelvis, and thoracolumbar areas, you need a firmer mattress.

 A good night's sleep can change your life.